 Jun-ho's eyes met hers—clear, grounded, determined.

 "We figure out what it actually is," he said.
-"And then we decide what comes next."
+"Then we decide what comes next."

 Maya stepped into Seoul's neon-washed night, the warmth of the somaek fading from her system.
 Jun-ho's words refused to dissolve with the alcohol, lodging deeper with each step.

 She pulled out her device.
 HarmoniQ sat there, no longer just annoying, no longer so innocent.
 It creates a tailored reality—one that preys on your insecurities.
 She scoffed again.
-An algorithm predicting desire — really any different from the shopping apps that already knew she wanted new boots?
+An algorithm predicting desire—was it really any different from the shopping apps that already knew she wanted new boots?

 A group of young women passed, their laughter carrying on the night air, faces lit by screens.
 Maya watched them disappear around a corner.
 If he was right, how many were being nudged right now, shaped without fully knowing?
-Were they shelving ambitions, just like Jun-ho's sister?
+Were they shelving ambitions, just like Jun-ho's sister had?

 Her screen lit up.
 Min-ji: Hey, I've got a great recommendation for that clinic I mentioned...you get a discount if I refer you.

 Maya's thumb hovered over the screen.
-Everything felt loaded now.
+Everything felt charged now.
 Was Min-ji being helpful, or was she another calculated vector of influence?

 She pocketed her device without replying and headed for the subway.
-The streets were still alive with their usual energy even at this hour—food vendors calling out, couples huddled over shared devices waiting for KakaoTaxis, screens everywhere.
+The streets were still alive with their usual energy—food vendors calling out, couples huddled over shared devices waiting for KakaoTaxis, screens everywhere.
 Had it always been this saturated?

 At the station entrance, she hesitated before the facial recognition gate.
 A thousand times she'd passed through, but tonight the silent scan felt invasive.
 Another data point, volunteered without thinking — predictable people are easier to manipulate.